eyzmeng/site-wisc-sdc-fa25-team/site/guide/gentle/check.md

   ASCII and Internet standards, which have existed for a *long* time before Mac OS did!)... but they made that choice anyways.

-And honestly, [I don't know why][JOBSWAY].
-They *did* decide that it was a silly idea eventually, and following OS X in which they adopted their userspace from FreeBSD Unix, they finally joined the LF gang like Linux and the rest of Unix nerds.
+And honestly...
+[I don't know why][JOBSWAY].
+They *did* decide that it was a silly idea eventually, and with the release of OS X, they switched their userspace to FreeBSD Unix and finally left their relic `':'` path separator, line separator, and joined the `'/'` LF gang like Linux and the rest of Unix nerds.
 But [the damage has been done](https://retrocomputing.stackexchange.com/q/21903)... the world now has CRLF, LF, *and* CR to live with.